 How Long Do You Have to Report an Accident in California?

 In California, you have 10 days to report a car accident to the DMV if the crash resulted in injury, death, or property damage exceeding $1,000.
 This timeline applies regardless of who was at fault for the accident.
-To report to the police, you should do this immediately at the accident scene or within 24 hours if the accident involves injuries.
+To report to the police, California Vehicle Code section 20008 requires immediate reporting if anyone was injured or killed, with a written report due within 24 hours if a police officer did not respond to the scene.

 The sooner you report the accident, the better your chances of collecting accurate information.
 Submitting your report on time strengthens the validity of your insurance claim and any potential personal injury case you may file in the future.
 This also ensures smoother processing and better outcomes.